 Choosing a Sponsoring Organization

-Contribution to the DAF
+Contribution to the Donor-Advised Fund

 Explain the timing considerations for contributions, especially in relation to tax planning and deduction limits.

-Grantmaking from the DAF
+Grantmaking from the Donor-Advised Fund

 Discuss the potential for anonymity in grantmaking and the implications for the client.